-Welcome to the Disability Partnership Calderdale website.
+More About Disability Partnership Calderdale

 Our Meetings: We hold bi-monthly membership meetings to involve and engage disabled people by working in partnership with service providers mainly in local authority, health and transport services.
-People with physical disabilities and/or sensory impairments are given a voice and an opportunity to influence policy and service delivery.
+People with disabilities are given a voice and an opportunity to influence policy and service delivery.
 As a consequence, the disabled community is listened to and taken seriously thereby feel valued because they able to make a difference.
 Membership is free – join today

 Advice & Information: Our organisation focuses on engaging, involving and informing disabled people about the many changes and developments to services, for example welfare benefit reform; social housing changes; health and social care provision.
 By bringing disabled people together we can deliver peer support and also address issues of loneliness or isolation that disabled people may have.